James Gammell: Postwar

-After the war he became Head of the British Military Mission to Moscow and retired from the army in May 1946.
+After the war Gammell became Head of the British Military Mission to Moscow and retired from the army in May 1946.

-He lived at Alrick in Glenisla.
+Gammell lived at Alrick in Glenisla.
 He was Deputy lieutenant for Angus and, after the death of his first wife, Gertrude (or "G" as he called her), in 1960, he was remarried four years later to Mary Kirkwood, daughter of a Royal Navy officer.
 Gammell himself died on 1 September 1975, just a few weeks short of his 83rd birthday, and was cremated, with his ashes buried at Alrick.